For the moment, it’s financial crisis time again in the land of tango, which means this is suddenly a great time to travel Argentina on the cheap.

 One guy can only do so much though in the world capital of melancholy and the people of Argentina just seem more comfortable in crisis mode than prosperity mode.
 That’s their “return to the mean,” how they get back to a natural state.

 There are two factors keeping this country from being a fire-sale bargain: flight prices and hotel prices.
 Both these services are priced in dollars more often than not, so you’re not suddenly going to find cheap flights to the other side of the world or a Four Seasons for a hundred bucks.
 You can check flight prices on Skyscanner and see, but they look to be similar to what I saw a year ago.

-If you search hotel prices on Trivago, you find decent deals, but not blowout ones.
+If you search hotel prices on HotelsCombined, you find decent deals, but not blowout ones.
 Being priced in dollars, they’re only a tad less than they were a year ago.
 Most in Buenos Aires are in the $50 to $200 range.
-Where you will really get a deal is 1) budget hotels that were priced in pesos and 2) AirBnB rentals.
+Where you will really get a deal is 1) budget hotels that were priced in pesos and 2) apartment rentals.

-I paid $50 a night for a studio apartment AirBnB a year ago in Salta.
+I paid $50 a night for a Salta studio apartment on Airbnb a year ago.
 Now the average price in the entire city is $38, including some full apartments under $30.
 There are a crazy 600+ of them available in that city alone.
 When I searched Mendoza with random dates for this October, the average price was just $41.
 There were hundreds of choices, most of them full apartments.

 What Is Priced for Locals in Argentina?